 Ginger: Is there any thought or connections to be had around collaborating on education campaigns to expose Crisis Pregnancy Centers?

-Jo Ellen: Again, I leave the decision about what stories to follow to the reporters.
+Jo Ellen: I leave the decision about what stories to follow to the reporters.
 I trust reporters to know where a good story is and what needs to be dug up and brought into the light.
 It's been absolutely essential through our entire process to give reporters complete independence on editorial content.

 Ginger: Do you have any thoughts about language on the site to be more trans inclusive?